-VITech is pleased to reveal the results of the State of data science and ML in the healthcare survey that we conducted on LinkedIn in 2019.
+VITech is pleased to reveal the results of the State of data science and ML in healthcare survey that we conducted on LinkedIn in 2019.
 The survey sought to look into the scope and patterns of data science and machine learning adoption in the healthcare industry.
 Over 50 qualified respondents represented a variety of company sizes, from startups to corporations with more than 10,000 employees, in the pharma, care sector, biotechnology, and medical device development.
 Among them: are C-level execs, directors, and VPs (50% of the pool), as well as ML engineers, data scientists, and software developers.
 The surveyed have a firm grasp of the industry’s challenges and objectives, enabling us to analyze and assess the trends and the actual state of tech in healthcare.

 Around 50% of respondents surveyed in State of data science and ML in healthcare report they have already adopted AI.
 However, data remains the key concern.
 Finding reliable and relevant data, data evaluation, data extraction, data processing and cleansing, and data transfer are significant challenges for AI initiatives.
 Others wrestle with visualizing large datasets to enable more efficient analytics and decision-making.